 The toughness of a steel is critical to how it responds to harsh applications that would cause chipping or breakage.
 8Cr14MoV has good toughness thanks to the chromium and molybdenum in its composition.

 However, on a scale of to, knives made of 8Cr14MoV steel can only be moderately stressed overall.
 They are best suited for normal cutting work.
-Rough abuse such as hammering and very hard cutting work, however, puts undue stress on the blade, which can lead to breakage and/or splintering within a short time.
+Rough abuse such as hammering and very hard cutting work, however, put undue stress on the blade, which can lead to breakage and/or splintering within a short time.

-Is 8Cr14MoV a good knife steel?
+8Cr14MoV review: Is 8Cr14MoV a good knife steel?

 8Cr14MoV is a good knife steel for a small budget.
 It offers balanced hardness, toughness, wear resistance, edge retention, and high corrosion resistance.